hmcts/java-logging/java-logging-appinsights/README.md

 #### Provide Instrumentation Key

 Set the environment variable: AZURE_APPLICATIONINSIGHTS_INSTRUMENTATIONKEY.
 If you are deploying using the CNP pipeline this will be automatically added for you.
+You can also set it using a spring property (useful for tests):
 ```properties
 azure.application-insights.instrumentation-key=<key here>
 ```